 Suspended ceilings would normally be a 600 x 600 mm lay in grid type.
 Design of the ceiling grid needs to take into account access required to services above and clearance for integrated light fittings.
 The layout of the grid must align with the lighting design and choice of luminaries.
 Ceiling grids need to be coordinated with the access requirements for future maintenance. i.e. not main tees under equipment that needs regular access.
 Concealed grids and ceiling plank systems with limited access should be avoided unless there is a specific design requirement and the Head of Maintenance has agreed to their use.

-Generally mineral ceiling tiles should be used as manufactured by Armstrong UK or equal and approved.
+Generally mineral ceiling tiles should be used as manufactured by Armstrong UK* or equal and approved.
 Choice of tile for circulation areas, offices and teaching areas should be led by cost and future availability.
 Armstrong Dune tiles are commonly installed in these areas.

+* Products should have a Green Rating Guide of A, preferably A+ and manufacturers should have a takeback/recycling scheme.

 Laboratory areas, clean rooms, kitchens and humid areas will need to be assessed and an appropriate tile such as Armstrong Bioguard, Hygiene, Hydroboard or equal and approved specified.
 Acoustic properties may also need to be considered in some areas.